Macchina-CLI/macchina/README.md

 # About Macchina <a name="about"></a>

-_Macchina_ lets you view system information, like your kernel and kernel version, uptime, memory usage, processor load and much more.
-It provides you with convenient features and extensive customization options but doesn't lose sight of its two main priorities, [performance](#perf) and [minimalism](#minimal).
+_Macchina_ lets you view system information, like your kernel version, uptime, memory usage, processor load and much more.
+It provides you with convenient features and extensive customization options but still retains its two main fundamentals: [performance](#perf) and [minimalism](#minimal).

 If you're interested in the library _Macchina_ uses to fetch your system information, check out [libmacchina](https://github.com/Macchina-CLI/libmacchina), any issues relating to _fetching_ should be filed on that repository.